 Currently, OEWD offers multilingual training programs for the health care and hospitality sectors.
-Programs may use designated course materials translated into multiple languages and/or bilingual staff who may translate course material into Chinese (Cantonese and/or Mandarin) or Spanish.
+Additionally, OEWD has integrated VSEL coursework into the CityBuild Academy Construction training program, though this program is not funded by WIOA investments.
+Sector training programs may use designated course materials translated into multiple languages and/or bilingual staff who may translate course material into Chinese (Cantonese and/or Mandarin) or Spanish.
 Current program availability in Chinese includes: Food Prep and Production, Chinese Cooking Training, Western Cooking Training, Japanese Cooking Training, Custodial Training, Hospitality Vocational Training, Healthcare Career Preparation, Home Care Provider II, and Home Care Provider III.
-The Certified Home Health Aide training, which leads to a State certification, includes combined English and Cantonese classroom instruction and course materials.
+The Certified Home Health Aide training, which leads to a state certification, includes combined English and Cantonese classroom instruction and course materials.
+The Certified Nursing Assistant training, though offered in English, works with bilingual Spanish speakers and individuals who are at ESL Level 3 to complete their certification.
 Current program offerings in Spanish include: Culinary Academy, Home Care Provider III.

 OEWD continues to explore relevant programming expansions, consistent with labor market analysis and stakeholder input.
-While finite resources currently restrict the system's ability to offer occupational skills training and CTE in all languages at all levels, OEWD communicates with partners to ensure that the areas of most need are identified so that resources can be directed appropriately.
+While finite resources currently restrict the system's ability to offer occupational skills training and career technical education in all languages at all levels,

+OEWD communicates with partners to ensure that the areas of most need are identified so that resources can be directed appropriately.

-As a county with a significant refugee population, San Francisco does have a Refugee Employment Service (RES) Plan which was submitted to the state by SFHSA.
-OEWD and SFHSA met to review the RES Plan and ensure alignment between it and this local plan modification.
-The primary service provider for the RES Plan is Arriba Juntos, a community-based organization that contracts with both SFHSA and OEWD.
+As a county with a significant refugee population, San Francisco maintains a Refugee Employment Service (RES) Plan which was submitted to the state by SFHSA.
+OEWD and SFHSA met to review the RES Plan and ensure alignment between it and the Local Plan Modification.
+The primary service provider for the RES Plan is Arriba Juntos, a communitybased organization that contracts with both SFHSA and OEWD.
 Arriba Juntos' contract with OEWD includes outreach and recruitment, client assessment and program enrollment, referral services, individual planning and case management, supportive services, occupational skills training in the health care sector, and sector-specific job readiness training.